wurde/prefab-ui/README.md

 Prefab is short for prefabrication.
 It embodies the idea of building something at scale, to be modular, and with mass appeal.

-Web Components can ease the burden of learning the "next" JavaScript framework.
-As a Web Standard it promises cross-framework compatability for your components.
-Prefab is short for prefabrication.
-It embodies the idea of building something at scale, to be modular, and with mass appeal.

 ## License

 This project is __FREE__ to use, reuse, remix, and resell.
 This is